iuriikogan-snyk/nodejs-goof-insights/k8s-setup/README.md

 This document outlines how to set up the environment for deploying a Kubernetes cluster with Calico CNI, NGINX Ingress, and various components such as Snyk Connector and a vulnerable demo application.
 This setup has been tested with Docker Desktop and Kind.

+This setup creates a secure Kubernetes cluster with a vulnerable demo application for testing and monitoring purposes.

+!!DO NOT DEPLOY INTO PRODUCTION ENVIRONMENTS!!

 ## Pre-requisites

 Ensure that the following tools are installed on your system: